On 19 March 2021, ENCATC presented its Research Interest Clusters (RICs).

 RICs operate fully online.
 Each RIC will have a dedicated webpage with an introduction to the RIC and topic, convenors, contact point and participants; and where information e.g. announcements, papers, links, zoom recordings can also be posted.
 Whilst ENCATC is not able to provide admin or funding for any events or, for example, for speakers, ENCATC’s communications channels will support RICs in publicising their events to a relevant global audience.

-The convenors of a research network are responsible for the topic, for leading and coordinating the work and outcomes of the research network; and have final authority on decisions about the academic activity of their network.
-Convenors are expected to report on their network’s activities by the end of their network’s annual cycle (January or May).
+The convenors of a research interest group are responsible for the topic, for leading and coordinating the work and outcomes of the research interest group; and have final authority on decisions about the academic activity of their group.
+Convenors are expected to report on their group’s activities by the end of their group’s annual cycle (January or May).

 What does a RIC do?